Historical Chinese phonology

-Historical Chinese phonology deals with reconstructing the sounds of Chinese from the past.
-As Chinese is written with logographic characters, not alphabetic or syllabary, the methods employed in Historical Chinese phonology differ considerably from those employed in, for example, Indo-European linguistics; reconstruction is more difficult because, unlike Indo-European languages, no phonetic spellings were used.
+Historical Chinese phonology deals with reconstructing the sounds of historical varieties of Chinese.
+Since Chinese is written with logographic characters rather than alphabetically or with a syllabary, the methods employed in Historical Chinese phonology differ considerably from those employed in other language families such as the Indo-European languages, due to the lack of recorded pronunciations.

 Chinese is documented over a long period of time, with the earliest oracle bone writings dated to c.
 1250 BC.
-However, since the writing is mostly with logographic characters, which do not directly specify the phonology of the language, reconstruction is in general quite difficult, and depends to a large extent on ancillary sources that more directly document the language's phonology.
+However, since the writing is mostly with logographic characters, which do not directly specify the phonology of the language, reconstruction is generally quite difficult, and depends to a large extent on auxiliary sources that more directly document the language's phonology.
 On the basis of these sources, historical Chinese is divided into the following basic periods: